mendix/docs/content/product-naming/product-naming.md

 ### platform APIs

 {{% alert type="info" %}}
-Do not capitalize when using generally.
+Do not capitalize when using generally (as in, "the platform API").
 {{% /alert %}}

 {{% alert type="info" %}}
-Write "Mendix Platform APIs" to be more specific about the collection of [Mendix API](/apidocs-mxsdk/apidocs/).
+Write "Mendix Platform APIs" to be more specific about the collection of [Mendix APIs](/apidocs-mxsdk/apidocs/).
 {{% /alert %}}

 ### Platform SDK